microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 Use `kubectl create -f nfs-storage.yaml` to create the PV and PVC.

-Since the Kuberentes PV requires the node using it has the corresponding driver, we should use `apt install nfs-common` to install the `nfs-common` package on every worker node.
+Since the Kubernetes PV requires the node using it has the corresponding driver, we should use `apt install nfs-common` to install the `nfs-common` package on every worker node.

 Finally, [assign storage to PAI groups](#assign-storage-to-pai-groups) by rest-server API.
 Then you can mount it into job containers.

 How to upload data to the storage server?
 On Windows, open the File Explorer, type in `\\10.0.0.1` (please change `10.0.0.1` to your storage server IP), and press ENTER.
 The File Explorer will ask you for authorization.
-Please use `smbuser` and `smbpwd` as username and password to login.
+Please use `smbuser` and `smbpwd` as the username and password to log in.
 On a Unix-like system, you can mount the NFS folder to the file system.
 For example, on Ubuntu, use the following command to mount it:

 ```bash
 # replace 10.0.0.1 with your storage server IP